pablogguz/ineAtlas.data/README.md

 # ineAtlas.data <img src="icon/logo_data.png" align="right" height="278" />

-This is the data repository accompanying the [`ineAtlas`](https://github.com/pablogguz/ineAtlas) R package.
+`ineAtlas.data` is the data repository accompanying the [`ineAtlas`](https://github.com/pablogguz/ineAtlas) R package.
 It contains processed and standardized data from the Spanish Statistical Office (Instituto Nacional de Estadística, INE) _Atlas de Distribución de Renta de los Hogares_, which provides socioeconomic indicators at the municipal, district, and census tract level for Spain.

 While the data can be used independently, it is designed to work seamlessly with the `ineAtlas` package to facilitate fetching and downloading the data.